-- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments. - O How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.

+The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social - O How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?